j25tsang/Iowa-liquor-sales-sql-project/README.md

 Data processing
 As the data is denormalized, the first step after importing the dataset to a local PostgresSQL database was to normalize the dataset so that querying the data would be more streamlined and improve querying speed.

+Data cleaning
+As there were a lot of missing fields, null values, and inconsistency across table relationships. , significant time was spen
 </pre>